CrimsonWarpedcraft/plugin-template/README.md

 ```

 ### .github/FUNDING.yml
-Update this file with whatever applies to you.
+Update or delete this file, whatever applies to you.

 ```yaml
 github: leviem1
 ```

+For more information see: [Displaying a sponsor button in your repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/displaying-a-sponsor-button-in-your-repository)

+### CODE_OF_CONDUCT.md
+If you chose to adopt a Code of Conduct for your project, please update line 63 with your preferred
+contact method.

 ## Creating a Release
 Below are the steps you should follow to create a release.